-\The schedule for over the shoulder audits will be determined in coordination with CRC.
+^{}The schedule for over the shoulder audits will be determined in coordination with CRC.

-During May 2019, MWAA did not perform any audits or surveillances of Hensel Phelps for Package B. The most recent QA Audit Schedule for June 2019 through October 2019 for Package B is shown below.
+During September 2019, MWAA performed a surveillance of Hensel Phelps' Post Installation Checkout for Package B, and the report is expected in October 2019...
+The most recent QA Audit Schedule for October 2019 through December 2019 for Package B is shown below.

-Tentative Date Audit (A) Surveillance (S) Organization/Activity Joint Audit/ Surveillance Lead 6/21/19 S M.C.
-Dean Quality Verification Records Y MWAA/HP 7/15/19 S Package B Dynamic Testing Readiness Y MWAA/HP 9/15/19 S Post Installation Checkout Testing Y MWAA/HP
+Tentative Date Audit (A) Surveillance (S) Organization/Activity Joint Audit/ Surveillance Lead 11/19/19 S Package B Dynamic Testing Readiness Y MWAA/HP